ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     that the Domain Owner or PSO has for mail using non-existent subdomains of the domain queried.
 It applies only to non-existent subdomains of the domain queried and not to either existing subdomains or the domain itself.
 Its syntax is identical to that of the "p" tag defined below.
 If the "np" tag is absent, the policy specified by the "sp" tag (if the "sp" tag is present) or the policy specified by the "p" tag, if the "sp" tag is not present, **MUST** be applied for non-existent subdomains.
 Note that "np" will be ignored for DMARC records published on subdomains of Organizational Domains and PSDs due to the effect of the DMARC policy discovery mechanism described in (#dmarc-policy-discovery).

 p:
 :   Domain Owner Assessment Policy (plain-text; **RECOMMENDED** for policy
     records).
-Indicates the message handling preference the Domain Owner or PSO has for mail using its domain but not passing DMARC verification.
+Indicates the message handling preference of the Domain Owner or PSO has for mail using its domain but not passing DMARC verification.
-    Policy applies to the domain queried and to subdomains, unless subdomain policy is explicitly described using the "sp" or "np" tags.
+    The policy applies to the domain queried and subdomains unless the subdomain policy is explicitly described using the "sp" or "np" tags.
     If this tag is not present in an otherwise syntactically valid DMARC record, then the record is treated as if it included "p=none" (see (#dmarc-policy-discovery)).
 This tag is not applicable for third-party